-Note also that this does not preclude external partners from being members of the project team or participating in science co-production.
+Researchers from other academic organizations are unlikely to meet these criteria.
+More likely, they would be collaborators.
+Note that this does not preclude external partners from being members of the project team or participating in science co-production.

-Can we apply for a catalyst grant if we have not yet identified a specific external partner?
-It depends.
-For Objective 2 proposals (enhanced application of sustainability research), the proposal must clearly identify the external partner(s) and their interest in the work.
+Can we apply for a catalyst grant if we have not yet identified a specific end user?

+For Objective 2 proposals (translation of existing research for real-world application), the proposal must clearly identify the end user(s) and their interest in the work.

-For Objective 1 proposals (project planning and partnership development), the partner(s) may be clearly identified already.
-If the purpose of the proposed work is to identify partners and build partnerships, the proposal should still identify specific potential partners and describe their anticipated interest in the proposed work.
-If the latter case, it would be expected that the proposed work would include activities aimed at identifying an external partner or partners, defining decision maker needs, and/or developing partnerships.
+Objective 1 proposals (development of new, user-driven, collaborative research ideas) can be used to identify and develop new partnerships with end users and other partners or stakeholders, but there still must be at least one identified user at the outset with demonstrated interest in the proposed planning and relationship development activities.
+For these projects, it would be expected that the proposed work would include activities aimed at identifying users, defining decision maker needs, and/or developing partnerships.

-Do external partners need to provide an official letter of support/collaboration?
+Do end users need to provide an official letter of support?